One in Every Four Young Brits Considers Construction as a Great Career: Survey

 One in every four young Brits – 28% to be exact – wants to join construction as a career as per a survey conducted by CITB.
 This shows the massively growing popularity of construction among youth who just a couple of years ago weren’t so excited by it – with only 3 out of 100 youth giving it a thumbs up.

-There is still work to be done though for the UK construction industry to realize its potential when it comes to attracting the best of talents.
 And the lack of sector knowledge – knowing how to get into this – among youth is the biggest impediment.

 Here are some other challenges the industry must address to facilitate youth entry into construction.

 - Health and Safety concerns associated with the industry is keeping many people away.
 As many as 46% of young people – almost one in every two – see it as a reason not to enter the sector.